-The Center for Career Education (CCE) helps undergraduate, graduate students and alumni develop the key competencies necessary to make informed decisions and take the necessary steps to achieve their career goals.
-The Center establishes connections and facilitates interaction among students, alumni, employers and organizations to generate opportunities that help students pursue their personal and professional objectives.
-CCE serves students in Columbia College, The Fu Foundation School of Engineering and Applied Science, School of General Studies, the Graduate School of the Arts, Graduate School of Arts and Sciences and collaborates with the Career Centers in the other schools at Columbia University and its affiliated institutions.
+The Center for Career Education (CCE) helps undergraduate students and alumni develop the key competencies necessary to make informed decisions and take the necessary steps to achieve their career goals.
+The Center establishes connections and facilitates interaction among students, alumni, employers, and organizations to generate opportunities that help students pursue their personal and professional objectives.
+The Center for Career Education serves undergraduate students in Columbia College; the Fu Foundation School of Engineering and Applied Science; and the School of General Studies.

 Work closely with the Associate Dean of Experiential Education to coordinate student involvement and participation in CCE internship programs.
 Develop a calendar of events to publicize opportunities, market the benefits of the programs and inform students about application processes.
 Along with the team, develop a program of pre-departure training for all participants.
 Act as the point of contact for students interested in CCE's internship programs.
 The Assistant Director will also be required to take responsibility for management of specific programs.

 Provide individual and group counseling to students engaged in or participating in experiential education programs.
 Work closely with student participants to help them secure future opportunities.
 Participate in the Center's daily 'quick question' rotation for career counseling as well as conduct one-on-one counseling appointments with students.

 Develop opportunities to market their experiences, within the Center, among the student body and the wider University community.
 Develop resources, print and on-line which highlight their experiences and market the benefits of the program.
 Develop assessments and analyze data and learning outcomes of the program.